fenneccat/Understanding-the-limitations-of-MRQA-Models/README.md

-# Understaning the Limitation of MRQA Model - with Lexical Answer Type Analysis
+# Understaning the Limitation of MRQA Model - with Answer Type Analysis

+Analysis files for KCI Best Paper `Analysis of the Semantic Answer Types to Understand the Limitations of MRQA Models`